Back to Blog

 Self-Employment Tax vs Income Tax

-These are two separate taxes, and understanding the difference is critical for planning:
+Self-employment tax and federal income tax are two separate taxes, and the distinction matters for planning:

 Self-Employment TaxFederal Income Tax